Build guide

 If you need to (re)build a 3rd party lib for some reason, e.g. for an yet unsupported system or need for a specific version, these build scripts might be a starting point:

-or this script that builds all three libs, combining the above ones:
+or this script that builds all sumo and osg libs, combining a selection of the above ones:

 Additional platform dependencies